tinkerbell/proposals/proposals/0027/README.md

 - executing workflows
 - reporting action and workflow status

-The CLI flags will remain the same so as to be backward compatible.
+The CLI flags and environement variables will remain the same so as to be backward compatible.
 The rewrite will be a drop in replacement for the existing Tink worker.
 No changes to Hook should be necessary.
 The majority of the rewrite will focus on structuring the code in such a way to make it easier to understand and modify.
 We will following the existing [Boot design philosophy](https://github.com/tinkerbell/boots/blob/main/docs/DESIGNPHILOSOPHY.md) tenets and incorporate 3 of our own.